Hairs often become ingrown due to friction and shaving, and people can treat these by themselves at home.

 If an ingrown hair is not due to an infection, people may be able to see the hairs under a thin layer of skin.

-However, if the ingrown hair does have an infection, the most common cause is a superficial bacterial infection of staphylococcus aureus.
+However, if the ingrown hair does have an infection, the

 Other causes of an ingrown hair infection include: